-It is the role of the County Extension Director to show the importance of practicing more sustainable behaviors.
-This can be done daily, during the hiring process, and as part of trainings or meetings.
-Incentives are a good way to encourage incorporation of sustainable behaviors in all aspects of your life.
-For example, sustainable behaviors can be taken into consideration when choosing an Employee of the Month.
-All personnel should participate in team-building or leadership training for further personal development.
-Volunteers should also be provided with opportunities to participate in teambuilding exercises.
-Vo lunteerism As direct representatives of the community, Extension faculty and staff should be engaged with the community outside of work.
+- □ It is the role of the County Extension Director to show the importance of practicing more sustainable behaviors.
+This can be done daily, during the hiring process, and as part of trainings or meetings. - □ Incentives are a good way to encourage incorporation of sustainable behaviors in all aspects of your life.
+For example, sustainable behaviors can be taken into consideration when choosing an Employee of the Month. - □ All personnel should participate in team-building or leadership training for further personal development.
+Volunteers should also be provided with opportunities to participate in team-building exercises.